Sonu-77/Spotify-Song-Recommender/README.md

 ## Features in PyCharm CE
 - Created a new project (Spotify-Song-Recommend) and new environment in it to get started.
 - Created files
-  - **app.py** the main file where your code of making for site is coded like streamlit or my case.
+  - **app.py** the main file where your code of making for site is coded like streamlit for my web-site.
   - **Procfile** to run your code to website.
   - **requirements.txt** mention all the libraries used in the website building.
   - **.gitignore** it is optional if your file or model size is huge you can ignore the file upload in the site, but you can use server options by AWS S3 bucket.